-Congratulations on your choice of Wallenstein log handling equipment to compliment your operation!

-This equipment has been designed and manufactured to meet the needs of small timber and landscaping industries.
-The LXT series is available in many different variations and features.

-The log grapple features built in stabilizers, and standard 360° swivel grapple, with bypassing jaws to easily pick up small diameter material.
+Congratulations on your choice of Wallenstein log handling equipment to compliment your operation.
+This equipment has been designed and manufactured to meet the needs of a discerning timber and landscaping industry.
+The Timber Talon series is available in many different variations and features (see chart) The LX series of log grapples feature built in stabilizers, and standard 360° swivel grapple, with bypass jaws to easily grapple small diameter material.